-On July 13, 2022, we entered into a commitment with Stimunity to provide Stimunity with €600,000 under a convertible note (the "Stimunity Convertible Note") with a maturity date of September 1, 2023 (the "Maturity Date"), which was funded by us on September 12, 2022.
-The Stimunity Convertible Note provided for interest at 7% per annum.
-The Stimunity Convertible Note was to be automatically converted into Series A shares upon Stimunity completing a Series A round for at least €20 million.
-Also, we were entitled, in certain circumstances, to convert the Stimunity Convertible Note into Series A shares of Stimunity at the subscription share price less 15%.
-Also, if Stimunity completed a financing with a new category of shares (other than Common Shares or Series A shares of Stimunity) for at least €5 million (the "Minimum Raise"), we had the right to convert the Stimunity Convertible Note and the historical Series A shares of Stimunity owned into the new category of shares of Stimunity.
+On September 12, 2022, we funded a €600,000 convertible note (the "Stimunity Convertible Note") with a maturity date of September 1, 2023 (the "Maturity Date").
+The Stimunity Convertible Note provided for simple interest at 7% per annum for automatic conversion into Series A shares of Stimunity upon Stimunity completing a Series A round for at least €20 million.
+Also, we were entitled, in certain circumstances, to convert the Stimunity Convertible Note into Series A shares of Stimunity at the subscription share price less 15%, or if Stimunity completed a financing with a new category of shares (other than Common Shares or Series A shares of Stimunity) for at least €5 million (the "Minimum Raise"), we had the right to convert the Stimunity Convertible Note and the historical Series A shares of Stimunity owned into the new category of shares of Stimunity.
 Stimunity did not close a financing prior to the Maturity Date.
-We have not exercised our conversion rights to date.
-We are currently in discussions with Stimunity with respect to a restructuring of our overall interest in Stimunity.
-There can be no assurance that such negotiations will be successful, or that Stimunity will be successful in securing additional financing.
-We have evaluated the current financial markets, and the underlying assets of Stimunity and determined that the carrying value of our investment in Stimunity and the Convertible Note approximate the fair value at September 30, 2023.
+In December 2023, we completed a transfer of its equity in Stimunity and the Stimunity Convertible Note to iOx.
+In connection with that transfer, the Stimunity Convertible Note was converted into 1,768 Class A shares of Stimunity.